talkkonnect/talkkonnect/README.md

 * The sendgpslocation tag enables the sending of the gps coordinates of the talkkonnect requesting help as a text message
 * The txlock enabled tag will lock up talkkonnect in transmit mode for the defined txlocktimeoutsecs after the button is pressed so the requester can talk without having to press ptt button

+##### The USB Keyboard Section
+* You can enable a wired/wireless USB numpad here for voice targeting and other direct commands to a headless talkkonnect

+##### The KeyboardCommands Section
+* You can define the command associated with each tty key or each key on your USB Numpad here

-## Contributing
+## Questions & Contributing
 We invite interested individuals to provide feedback and improvements to the project.
+To speak to us you can connect with a standard mumble client (android/iphone/wnidows/linux) to our community server to have a chat or ask questions at mumble.talkkonnect.com port 64738 you can use any username with the password talkkonnect

 Currently we do not have a WIKI so send feedback to <suvir@talkkonnect.com> or open and Issue in github you can also check my blog  [www.talkkonnect.com](https://www.talkkonnect.com) for updates on the project

-You can also connect with a standard mumble client to our community server to have a chat or ask questions at mumble.talkkonnect.com port 64738 you can use any username with the password talkkonnect

 Please visit our [blog](www.talkkonnect.com) for our blog or [github](github.com/talkkonnect) for the latest source code and our [facebook](https://www.facebook.com/talkkonnect) page for future updates and information.